-Another week and another image to be done.
-The most difficult part is finding the inspiration point, this time however, I knew exactly what my mission would be.
+Another week and another image to be done and of course another Photoshop tutorial.
+The most difficult part is finding the inspiration point, this time, however, I knew exactly what my mission would be.
 This week's image is my attempt at recreating the beautiful Windows 10 wallpaper created by GMUNK.
 In no way or form am I trying to take credit that this is my design, I just wanted to see if it was possible to create something similar just in Photoshop.
 The result you can see after the break.
 I am very happy with the outcome and I will share a little step-by-step on how I did it.

 In Photoshop I started with a thicker version of the Abduzeedo logo in solid white.
 The background color also is important.
 I am using #101921